aces/Loris-MRI/docs/scripts_md/DTIPrepRegister.md

 INPUT:
   - $nrrd        : NRRD file to be registered
   - $raw\_file    : native DWI file used to obtain the DTIPrep outputs
-  - $data\_dir    : data\_dir from the config table (a.k.a. /data/project/data)
+  - $data\_dir    : data\_dir from the config table
+                    (a.k.a. /data/project/data)
   - $QCReport    : DTIPrep QCreport
-  - $inputs      : input files that were used to process data through DTIPrep
+  - $inputs      : input files used to process data through DTIPrep
-  - $pipelineName: name of the pipeline used to process DTIs (DTIPrepPipeline)
+  - $pipelineName: pipeline name used to process DTIs (DTIPrepPipeline)
-  - $toolName    : DTIPrep name and version that was used to process DTIs
+  - $toolName    : DTIPrep name & version used to process the DWI file
-  - $scanType    : nrrd file's scan type
+  - $scanType    : NRRD file's scan type

 RETURNS: registered NRRD file or undef on insertion's failure